spacesailor24/QuorumNetworkManager/README.md

 # Constellation

 The `removeConstellation.sh` script can be used to remove constellation binaries and their entry into the `.bashrc`.
-Note that this script will leave the constellation directories intact (this is to prevent accedental deletion of directories if constellation wasn't installed using the `setup.sh` script).
+Note that this script will leave the constellation directories intact (this is to prevent accidental deletion of directories if constellation wasn't installed using the `setup.sh` script).

 ## Upgrading Constellation